Mulan: The Tale of Hua Mulan

 Her battles went so well that she was put in charge of even more soldiers.
 Her battles kept on going well.
 After a few years Mulan was given the top job - she would be General of the entire army.

-Not long after that, a very bad fever swept through the army.
-Many soldiers were sick.
-And Mulan became sick, too, the General of the army.
+Then some unexpected troubles.
+A very bad fever swept through the army.
+Many soldiers were sick and Mulan became sick, too, the General of the army.
+When the doctor came out of Mulan's tent, he knew the truth.

-“The General is a woman?” yelled the soldiers.
+“The General is a WOMAN?” yelled the soldiers.

 Mulan

-But others called out, in voices just as loud, “With Mulan, we win every battle!”
-They said, “Stay away from our General!”
+But others called out, in voices just as loud, “What do we care?
+With Mulan, we win every battle!”
+They said: “Stay away from our General!”

-She told the soldiers where they must go to hide so they could attack when the enemy came.
+She told the soldiers where they must hide so they could attack when the enemy came.
 But they must get there fast!
 The soldiers, even those who did not like that their General was a woman, could tell that Mulan knew what she was talking about.

 Mulan bowed deeply.
 “You are too kind, Sire,” she said.
-“But if you please.
-What I wish most of all is to return home to my family.”
+“I would gladly accept.
+But if you please, what I yearn for most of all is first to return home to my family.”

 end